League-of-Foundry-Developers/foundry-vtt-types/CONTRIBUTING.md

 #### Branching model

 We use a very simple branching model.
-We have a branch for every supported Foundry VTT version called `foundry-<major.minor>.x` (e.g. `foundry-0.7.x`).
+We have a branch for every supported Foundry VTT version called `foundry-<major>.<minor>.x` (e.g. `foundry-0.7.x`).
 All changes for the type definitions for a given Foundry VTT version need to be made through Pull Requests towards the corresponding branch.

 #### Submitting pull requests